Tech Accelerator

 The best tools also have the following features:

-- An org chart tool, ideally one that goes beyond static PDFs and makes it easy to move large chunks around.
+• An org chart tool that goes beyond static PDFs and makes it easy to move large chunks around.

 Job postings and job boards

-Gone are the days of posting every listing to as many job boards as possible.
-Nowadays, job postings usually cost money, according to Sommer, shifting the priority to managing postings so they will be as effective as possible.
-Recruiting modules now have more tools to help create job descriptions and postings.
+There was a time when companies posted every listing to as many job boards as possible.
+Nowadays, job postings usually cost money, and the priority is managing postings so they will be as effective as possible.
+Recruiting modules now have GenAI tools to help create job descriptions and postings.

 Important features include the following: